Surrogate Product Owner

 If a business person is not available get a previous project manager to take the role of the Product Owner.

-If that is also not an option it rolls all the way back to the team, and the team must decide who in the team will be the Product Owner — the person accountable for business decisions.
+If that is also not an option it rolls all the way back to the team, and the team must decide who in the team will be the Product Owner — the person accountable for business decisions and results.

 When the surrogate Product Owner also keeps the role as a team member, the person has two roles, one of which can easily overshadow the other role.
 Therefore, in most cases this will be a temporary solution, where the person over time preferably will let go of one of the roles.